Reevesland Project FAQs

 Q: How has BMCA been involved in this process?
 What is the Civic Association role moving forward?

 A: BMCA has been involved since 2015 when a member (now a board member) approached a County Board member to raise a vision and an idea to have Habitat DC-NOVA take the property.
-After a brainstorming session with Habitat DC-NOVA and the County Board member the idea of a group home for adults with disabilities took hold.
-Approx Jan 2017 a BMCA wide meeting was held in which preliminary drawings were shown and engagement started.
-Once that engagement session happened, in May 2017 the development team contacted the County with an unsolicited proposal for rehabilitation and adaptive reuse of the farmhouse as a group home for people with developmental disabilities.
-In Feb 2020, a County Board meeting was held in which a letter of intent was passed to convey the property (https://www.arlingtonva.us/About-Arlington/Newsroom/Articles/2020/Agreement-Preserves-Reevesland-Farmhouse-Supports-People-in-Need).
+After a brainstorming session with Habitat DC-NOVA and the County Board member, the idea of a group home for adults with disabilities took hold.
+Approximately January 2017 a BMCA-wide meeting was held in which preliminary drawings were shown and engagement started.
+Once that engagement session happened, in May 2017 the County was contacted with an unsolicited proposal for rehabilitation and adaptive reuse of the farmhouse as a group home for people with developmental disabilities.
+In February 2020, a County Board meeting was held in which a letter of intent was passed to convey the property (https://www.arlingtonva.us/About-Arlington/Newsroom/Articles/2020/Agreement-Preserves-Reevesland-Farmhouse-Supports-People-in-Need).
 The BMCA President (actually was the individual who first approach the County Board member with the idea in 2015) spoke at that meeting and spoke of the widespread acceptance of the BMCA community to move the plan forward.

 Q: Who will be conducting the construction work?